The Skills And Qualifications Needed For Different Skilled Trades

 Welding

-Welders work in manufacturing and construction, joining metal parts and components together using heat and pressure.
-To become a welder, one must have good hand-eye coordination and be able to read and interpret blueprints and diagrams.
-They must also have experience working with welding equipment, such as welding torches and welding guns.
+Welders work in manufacturing and construction, combining metal parts and components using heat and pressure.
+Good hand-eye coordination and the ability to read and understand plans and diagrams are prerequisites for becoming a welder.
+They must also have experience working with welding equipment, such as welding torches and guns.
 Welders must be physically fit and able to work in confined spaces.
-To become a professional welder, one typically needs to complete a welding vocational programs or obtain a degree in welding.
+To become a professional welder, one typically needs to complete a welding vocational program or obtain a degree in welding.

 Masonry